Assignment

 = 656

-Consequently, designed for product p1, per unit net profit of production
+designed for product p1, per unit net profit of production

 Cost (Total amount)